ananthmallarapu/GoPlaces-with-Express-Server/readme.md

 mongoDB
 node.js
 angular-cli
-make sure the above softwares are install in your machine
+make sure the above pacakges are install in your machine

 command to install dependencies
 1.navigate to ExpressAssignment directory
 2.run the command in the shell:"npm install" 3.navigate to GOplaces directory
+4.run the command in the shell:"npm install"
-4.run the command in the shell:"ng build"
+5.run the command in the shell:"ng build"

 command to run the application
 1.navigate to ExpressAssignment directory